 Measure butter and oil and keep refrigerated.
 Place flour, salt, and sugar in the bowl of a food processor and pulse a few times to combine.
 Dice the butter and coconut oil (which will be a solid when cold) and add to food processor.
 Pulse for a few seconds until the butter and oil are about the size of peas.
 With the machine running, slowly pour the ice water down the feed tube and pulse until dough begins to form a ball (you may not use all 4 tablespoons).
 Empty dough out onto a floured surface, roll lightly into a ball, gently flatten dough into a disc and wrap in plastic wrap.
 Refrigerate for half an hour (or up to 24 hours).

-When ready to use dough, roll it out on a floured surface, transfer to pie plate, prick all over with fork, and bake at 400 degrees until golden brown (if preparing for prebaked shell; or follow recipe instructions if using for a baked filling).
+When ready to use dough, remove from refrigerator (let sit at room temp for a few minutes if refrigerated for too long to roll well), roll it out on a floured surface, transfer to pie plate, prick all over with fork, and bake at 400 degrees until golden brown (if preparing for prebaked shell; or follow recipe instructions if using for a baked filling).

 I also made this crust using all coconut oil: